pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

-Recap on How FSDP works
+Recap on How FSDP Works
 --------------

 At high level FDSP works as follow: